BlockHub/arkdbtools/arkdbtools/readme.rst

     'FORMAT': '%(asctime)s %(name)-12s %(levelname)-8s %(message)s'
 }

 to disable the logger, manually edit config.py and set 'USE' to False.
+The logger uses a RotatingFileHandler, so your disk won't fill up. (there should be no need to disable it)